ResendiK2/ResendiK2/README.md

 <h1 align="center">Hey guys, Gabriel here! 🤖</h1>

 I am a 22-year-old student of Exact Sciences at UFJF, passionate about the technology field, and dedicated to mastering the JavaScript ecosystem.
-Additionally, I work as a Full Stack Developer at Sensio Software Eireli.
+Additionally, I work as a Full Stack Developer at Sensio ERP.

 <h1 align="center">Techs 🚀</h1>